davidcgong/personal_site/content/posts/2019-02-11-trading-options-on-robinhood.md

   - "Finance"
   - "Personal"
   - "Trading"
-description: "An eye-opening experience with Options trading on Robinhood"
+description: "An eye-opening experience with Options trading on Robinhood."
 ---

 >Robinhood is an investing and trading application that does not require to pay any commissions.
 If you are new to Robinhood and would like to give it a try, click on my [referral link](https://share.robinhood.com/davidg3685) here!
 You and I will both get a share of a stock.